 TSS is a medical emergency.
 If you think your child has TSS, call a doctor right away.
 Depending on the symptoms, a doctor may see you in the office or refer you to a hospital emergency department for immediate evaluation and testing.

-People with TSS typically need to stay in the hospital, often in the intensive care unit (ICU), for several days to closely monitor blood pressure, respiratory status, and to look for signs of other problems, such as organ damage.
+People with TSS usually need to stay in the hospital, often in the intensive care unit (ICU), for several days so doctors can monitor their blood pressure and breathing and watch for signs of other problems, such as organ damage.

 TSS is a very rare illness.
 Although it can be fatal, if recognized and treated promptly it is usually curable.

 Call your doctor immediately if your child has any signs or symptoms of toxic shock syndrome.
 Once you realize that something is wrong, it's important to get medical attention right away.
-The sooner your child gets treatment, the better.
+The sooner treatment begins, the better.

 Reviewed by: Larissa Hirsch, MD